MhtChawla/swiper-cum-carousel/README.md

 # Important

 Swiper made for react native, basically a wrapper to wrap your components/children inside & use it as a slider/slideshow/swiper, e.g. best for onboarding screens.
-It can also be used as carousel displaying multiple components in single view at a time, e.g. best for product cards of flipkart/ecommerce.Thus, 2 in 1 pre-made swiper for ease in React Native.
+It can also be used as carousel displaying multiple components in single view at a time, e.g. best for product cards of flipkart/ecommerce.Thus, 2 in 1 pre-made swiper for ease in React Native. (examples on git repo)

 # Installation